Baháʼí House of Worship: Langenhain, Germany

-The Mother Temple of Europe is located at the foot of the Taunus Mountains of Germany, in the village of Langenhain near Frankfurt.
+There is a Baháʼí House of Worship at the foot of the Taunus Mountains of Germany, in the village of Langenhain near Frankfurt.
 It was designed by German architect Teuto Rocholl.
 The foundation stone for the temple was laid on 20 November 1960 by Amelia Collins and the temple was dedicated on 4 July 1964.
 Its construction was opposed by a number of Catholic and Protestant churches in Germany at the time.
 The temple's superstructure was prefabricated in the Netherlands out of steel and concrete.
 The center of the interior of the temple is illuminated by light shining through over 500 glass panels above.
 At its base, the interior is 48 metres in diameter.
 The height from ground level is 28.3 metres and the temple can seat up to 600 people.
-Seena Fazel describes the House of Worship as having a "distinctive concrete and glass modernist design."
+Seena Fazel describes the House of Worship as having a "distinctive concrete and glass modernist design".

 Panama City, Panama

-The Baháʼí temple in Panama City, Panama was designed by English architect Peter Tillotson.
+There is a Baháʼí temple in Panama City, Panama, which was designed by English architect Peter Tillotson.
 Rúhíyyih Khánum laid the foundation stone on 8 October 1967 and temple was dedicated on 29 April 1972.
 It is perched on a mountain named Cerro Sonsonate, 10 km northeast of Panama City such that it can be seen from many parts of the city.
 The temple is built from local stone, which is laid in designs evoking Native American fabric designs and temples of the ancient Americas.
 The dome is covered with thousands of small oval tiles and rises to a height of 28 metres.
 The temple has seats made from mahogany for up to 550 people and a floor made from terrazzo.

 Tiapapata, Samoa

-A Baháʼí House of Worship is situated in Tiapapata, in the hills behind Apia, Samoa.
+There is a Baháʼí House of Worship set in Tiapapata, in the hills behind Apia, Samoa.
 It was designed by Hossein Amanat.
 Both Malietoa Tanumafili II of Samoa, the world's first Baháʼí head of state, and Rúhíyyih Khánum helped lay the foundation stone on 27 January 1979 and attended the dedication on 1 September 1984.
 The temple was completed at a total cost of $6.5 million.
 It has a 30-metre-tall domed structure and seats up to 500 people in the main hall plus 200 on the mezzanine level.
 The structure is open to the island breezes; Graham Hassall writes that this fosters a suitable environment for meditation and prayer.